Puzzlout/TrekToursApi/README.md

 # TrekToursApi
-A dedicated repository for the Trek tours business logic.
+A REST API for the Trek tours business logic.